 Increasing antibiotic resistance threatens to undermine modern basic health care and advanced medical care.
-Co-operation between countries, veterinary and human medicine, as well as involvement of the environmental sector open up for new opportunities for sustainable change.
+Co-operation between countries, veterinary and human medicine, as well as the environmental sector opens up to new opportunities for sustainable change.

 The government of Sweden and the Public Health Agency are actively supporting WHO in the implementation of the Global Action Plan on Antimicrobial Resistance.
 An important cornerstone is the collection and use of data of both antibiotic use and resistance for local and global action.
 The Department of Communicable Disease Control and Health Protection at the Public Health Agency is a designated WHO Collaborating Centre for AMR Containment since 2016.

 The Collaborating Centre is also a member of the WHO Antimicrobial Resistance Surveillance and Quality Assessment Collaborating Centres Network, in support to the implementation of GLASS in Member States.
 GLASS (Global Antimicrobial Resistance and Use Surveillance System) was launched by WHO in 2015 to promote “a standardized approach to the collection, analysis and sharing of AMR data at a global level”.

 WHO AMR Surveillance and Quality Assessment Collaborating Centres Network (who.int)

 Together with the Swedish government, the Centre has hosted several high-level WHO meetings on GLASS such as the 3rd High Level Technical Consultation and Meeting on Surveillance of Antimicrobial Resistance and Use for Concerted Actions in 2021.